 In this article, we look at the differences between Present Value vs Future Value.

 What is Present Value?

 Present value is a basic concept in the world of finance.
-Present value is the value which is today’s value.
-Suppose you invest today Rs 100 at 10% interest for 1 year then after one year, the amount becomes Rs110.
-This Rs 100 which you are investing today is called present value of Rs 110.
+Present value is the value, which is today’s value.
+Suppose you invest today Rs 100 at 10% interest for 1 year.
+Then after one year, the amount becomes Rs110.
+This Rs 100, which you are investing today, is called the present value of Rs 110.
 Future value is that value which will be the value in the future.
 So here Rs 110 is the future value of Rs 100 at 10%.
-Present value helps in taking decisions on investment which is based on the current value.
-So present value is the current value of the cash flows which will happen in future and these cash flows happen at a discounted rate.
+Present value helps in making decisions on investment, which is based on the current value.
+So the present value is the current value of the cash flows, which will happen in the future and these cash flows happen at a discounted rate.

 What is Future Value?

-Future value, on the other hand, can be defined as the worth of that asset or the cash but at a particular date in the future and that amount will be equal in terms of value to a particular sum in the present.
-Future value calculations play a very important role in the world of finance.
+Future value, on the other hand, can be defined as the worth of that asset or the cash but at a particular date in the future, and that amount will be equal in terms of value to a particular sum in the present.
+Future value formula plays a very important role in the world of finance.
 It is the basis of most important valuation techniques to value a company.
-With the help of discounting a cash flow that is projected to be generated at a future period the discounted cash flow technique is used in order to value a company or any order asset class that generates a certain amount of cash and is expected to continue generating cash for a particular future period.
+With the help of discounting a cash flow that is projected to be generated at a future period, the DCFDCFDiscounted cash flow analysis is a method of analyzing the present value of a company, investment, or cash flow by adjusting future cash flows to the time value of money.
+This analysis assesses the present fair value of assets, projects, or companies by taking into account many factors such as inflation, risk, and cost of capital, as well as analyzing the company's future performance. technique is used in order to value a company or any order asset class that generates a certain amount of cash and is expected to continue generating cash for a particular future period.

 Present Value vs Future Value – Infographics